How to Install Ungoogled Chromium on Ubuntu 26.04, 24.04 and 22.04

 The exact Chromium build changes as XtraDeb publishes updates.
 Relevant output should show a Chromium version built for your Ubuntu release:

-Flatpak provides a sandboxed installation that works independently of Ubuntu’s APT sources.
+Flatpak provides an app and runtime installation that works independently of Ubuntu’s APT sources.
 Use this method when you prefer Flathub packaging, want to avoid adding the XtraDeb PPA, or already manage desktop apps with Flatpak.

 Flatpak is not pre-installed on Ubuntu.
 If you have not set it up yet, follow the Flatpak installation guide for Ubuntu to install Flatpak and prepare Flathub before continuing.